-On behalf of Kadish & Anthony Law Group posted in Business Litigation on Thursday, August 6, 2015.
+On behalf of Kadish & Associates Law Group posted in Business Litigation on Thursday, August 6, 2015.

 Arizona readers may already know that pyramid schemes in which participants earn more from recruiting new sales persons than by selling products are illegal.
 This illegal company structure is to be distinguished from legal multi-level marketing in which all participants sell products, but are also compensated for other salespeople they recruit.
 The differentiation between these two business structures was the focus of business litigation filed against Herbalife Ltd. and its chief executive officer.